USC Marshall MBA Application Essay Tips & Deadlines [2020 – 2021]

 Marshall MBA essay question #3

-Please provide any additional information that will enhance our understanding of your candidacy for the program.
+Please provide any additional information you would like the admissions committee to consider.
 (250 word maximum)

 This question allows you to both discuss points that will enhance your application and explain anything that needs explaining (e.g., gap in employment, choice of recommender, a dip in grades).
 For the former, if you ask the adcom to read additional material, make sure that it truly illuminates and is germane to your candidacy – since you have the personal statement to work with, do not present material that could more appropriately be addressed there.